astronomeralex/friendly-retirement-investing-guide/README.md

 Please open a bug or file a pull request to change or add more information.

 The guide is written in markdown.
-Take a look at [Mou](http://25.io/mou/) for a nice markdown reader.
+Take a look at [MacDown](https://macdown.uranusjr.com/) or [Mou](http://25.io/mou/) for  nice markdown readers.